The Trust Members bring a broad range of skills and expertise to the strategic leadership of the group of schools.

 Mary has taught in early years and primary settings, and became a head teacher in Greenwich in 2000.
 Mary established the Royal Greenwich Teaching School Alliance, and became a national leader of education, before retiring in 2014.
 She is passionate about education in school and wider educational issues.

 Alex Brooks-Johnson is the former CEO of Wide Horizons, the adventure learning charity that provides opportunities for adventure to disadvantaged children, working with around 40,000 children a year.
 Alex has spent 15 years as a fundraising and marketing professional, holding senior roles in national and international organisations, and developing some significant partnerships with global companies, before joining the board at Wide Horizons in 2009.
 As a qualified mountain leader and climbing instructor, Alex has worked with children and young people outdoors, running UK adventure training for inner-city children, and leading overseas expeditions.
 He now provides management consultancy support to charities, schools and other not for profit organisations.
 He is also a Trustee of the School Bus Project, a charity providing education to migrant children in Europe.

 David is currently Director of KPMG, East Africa and a former governor of Willow Dene School.
 Over the last 15 years, David has worked in finance roles and professional services spanning various specialisms including audit, financial management, reporting and regulation.
 He has experience in all aspects of the financial reporting cycle, including complex accounting advice and analysis, regulatory advice, process improvement, financial analysis, risk management and investigations.
 David holds an MBA from Manchester Business School.

-Fiona is a Fellow of the Chartered College of Teaching, and the former Head of Primary at SSAT, the largest national network of schools, and was the Head of Research & Development for an international education technology company.
-Fiona was part of the team that created the Chartered College of Teaching.
+Fiona is a Fellow of the Chartered College of Teaching, and the former Head of Primary at SSAT, the largest national network of schools.
+She has also been the Head of Research & Development for an international education technology company.
 Fiona brings a range of experience, having previously been a classroom teacher, school leader and then consultant.
-She has also undertaken advisory roles regionally, nationally and internationally.
+She has undertaken advisory roles regionally, nationally and internationally.
 Fiona is currently completing her PhD in education, as well as continuing to work with policy makers and influencers.